Fast Contact-Implicit Model-Predictive Control: Introduction

-In the remainder of this paper, we first review related work on controlling systems that experience contact events with MPC and LCP contact dynamics in Section \ref{related_work}.
-Next, we present a brief overview of linear MPC, outline the classic LCP for contact dynamics, and provide background on path-following methods and how to differentiate through their solutions via the implicit-function theorem in Section \ref{background}.
-Then, we present our differentiable contact-dynamics implementation in Section \ref{con_dyn} and our CI-MPC algorithm in Section \ref{mpc}.
-In Section \ref{examples}, we provide simulation results to demonstrate the policy's performance.
-Finally, we discuss our results in Section \ref{discussion} and conclude with directions for future work in Section \ref{conclusion}.
+\diff{In the remainder of this paper, we first review related work on control through contact with MPC, as well as complementarity-based contact dynamics in Section \ref{related_work}.
+Next, we present a brief overview of MPC, outline the classic complementarity formulation for contact dynamics, and provide background on interior-point methods and implicit differentiation in Section \ref{background}.
+Then, we present CI-MPC in Section \ref{cimpc}.
+Results are presented in Section \ref{results} including both simulation and hardware experiments.
+Finally, we discuss our results, limitations of this approach, potential directions for future work in Section \ref{conclusion}.}